jrbrtsn/ban2fail/README.md

 + *libcrypto* from the libssl package, for md5 checksums

-+ *libgeoip* to identify the country of origin for IP addresses
++ *libGeoIP* to identify the country of origin for IP addresses

 + *libz* to read compressed log files

++ *libpthread* for parallel DNS lookups (200 simulataneous)

++ *libdb=5.3* caching of offense location and size in log files

 Build and install like so:

 ```
 make release
-sudo make install
+make install
 ```

 The executable will be placed in "/usr/local/bin".

+In order to run *ban2fail* as a systemd service which actively monitors log files, put the service file *ban2fail.service* in place as well as placing *ban2fail.sh* in '/usr/local/share/ban2fail/'.

+*ban2fail.sh* can also be tested from the command line.
+The user must belong to group 'adm' in order to run iptables, which is accomplished via setuid() at the appropriate time.